Active Pilot · Georgia & California

 Zero lesson planning required

 The curriculum lives inside the story.
-Implementation requires a book and a read-aloud.
-The iMPACT Partners™ certification handles the educator layer.
+Implementation begins with a book and a read-aloud.
+The iMPACT Partners certification handles the educator layer.

 Start with the story.